samarthshete/SeatGuard/README.md

 </KafkaStreamViewer>
 ```

-This visualization makes TicketBlitz an **excellent teaching tool** for distributed systems concepts.
+This visualization makes SeatGuard an **excellent teaching tool** for distributed systems concepts.

 > **Watch the system in action:**
 > ![Real-Time Visualizer Demo](assets/visualizer-demo.gif)